ching-yao-lin/youtube-cannibalization-prediction/README.md

 ---
 This project focuses on **predicting the cannibalization effect of featured YouTube videos** resulting from collaborations.

-It represents my Master's thesis for Information Management at National Taiwan University (#1 National).
+This work represents my Master's thesis for Information Management at National Taiwan University (Ranked #1 National).
 The thesis title is: *“Is Your Guest an Ally or an Enemy?
 Predicting Cannibalization Effects for Featured Videos on Social Media Platforms”*

+Please consult the the `Full_Presentation.pdf` file, the exact file utilized during my thesis defense presentation, for a comprehensive understanding of the outlined steps' logic and reasoning.

 ### Skills used
 * **PyTorch** - Built a deep learning model to solve a business-related research problem